jeeva4044/jeeva4044/README.md

 - 👋 Hi, I’m jeeva
 - 👀 I’m interested in product design and product developer
-- 🌱 I’m currently learning UI and UX design along  with developer tools
-- 📫 How to reach me jeevaranjith101124@gmail.com
+- 📫 How to reach me jeevaranjith101124@gmail.com(personal id)